urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Result**

-The code in the systems default character set for the character being queried.
+  The code in the system default character set for the character being queried is returned.

+  The result is the position of **c** in the processor collating sequence associated with the kind type parameter of **c**.

+  it is nonnegative and less than n, where n is the number of characters in the collating sequence.

+  The kind type parameter of the result shall specify an integer kind that is capable of representing n.

+  For any characters C and D capable of representation in the processor, C <= D is true if and only if ICHAR (C) <= ICHAR (D) is true and C == D is true if and only if ICHAR (C) == ICHAR (D) is true.

 ### **Examples**